-a melding of disparate traditions into something distinctive and compellingAll About Jazz
+a melding of disparate traditions into something distinctive and compelling.All About Jazz

 methodically drifting compositions [that] blur the line between indie classical and free improvisation.New York Music Daily

 Written after a five-year period of intense historical study, Cantata No. 1: An Island Seen and Felt explores themes of displacement, homesickness, spirituality, and nostalgia by expressing personal experiences of Crompton’s childhood, spent growing up in the Surf Coast Shire of Victoria, Australia.
-Through a unique combination of contemporary improvised music and counterpoint written in the sixteenth-century sacred style, the project aims to synthesize and unite discreet cultural and historical music elements on the one hand, and on the other, through this synthesis, to capture something of the remote, elemental power of that landscape.
+Through a unique combination of contemporary improvised music and counterpoint written in the sixteenth-century sacred style, the project aims to synthesize and unite discrete cultural and historical musical elements on the one hand, and on the other, through this synthesis, to capture something of the remote, elemental power of that landscape.

 featuring:

-Rachel Mikol, soprano
+Aine Hakamatsuka and Rachel Mikol, soprano

-Masha Polishchuk, violin
+Kate Goddard and Masha Polishchuk, violin

 Andrew Griffin, viola